-We dropped off our beloved Bella at her sleep over, grabbed a Sonic breakfast burrito and headed towards Big Brutus.
+We dropped off our beloved Bella at her sleepover, grabbed a Sonic breakfast burrito, and headed toward Big Brutus.
 The roads were a little wet from some early morning showers, but the skies cleared the closer we got to Big Brutus.

 Our goal was to arrive early enough to stake out some prime real estate for the weekend.
 We wanted to be close to the stage and the restrooms.
 Brad & Annette would be arriving around 11 and Brad & Kristi would roll in around 1pm.
 The pressure was on to secure a nice site.

 Everyone arrived safely.
 The camps were set up by 3PM and the weekend had officially begun.
 We had a few adult beverages and walked around the grounds to explore.
-Lot’s of cool rigs and catching up with some folks we had not seen in awhile.
+Lots of cool rigs and we caught up with some folks we had not seen in a while.
 These events always bring a smile to our faces.

 Kristi was going to judge the food competition on Saturday, so after a few more adult beverages, Jamie made her a sash so she would be prepared for the judging.
 What a fun evening.
 We all had a wonderful time, eating, drinking and taking in some awesome music.